data4knowledge/usdm_m11_resources/README.md

 ## M11 Documents

-Clicking on the links on the working group page will get you to the latest public draft of the M11 specifications and the latest workplan
+Clicking on the links on the working group page will get you to the latest public drafts of the M11 specifications and the latest workplan

 - [Template Specification](https://database.ich.org/sites/default/files/ICH_M11_Template_Step2_2022_0904.pdf)
 - [Technical Specification](https://database.ich.org/sites/default/files/ICH_M11_TechnicalSpecification_Step2_2022_1014.pdf)
 - [Work Plan](https://database.ich.org/sites/default/files/ICH_M11_EWG_WorkPlan_2024_0812.pdf)

-The template and techncial specifications publish here are the latest "public" versions.
+The template and techncial specifications published here are the latest "public" versions.
 They are quite old (from late 2022, the last public review) and there are more recent internal drafts.
 Hopefully these will be generally available but I suspect this will not be until around Q3 / Q4 2025, see the work plan.

 The work plan is predicting the FHIR message support for Q2 2026.